BaineGames/udacity-nd019-p1/README.md

 To get started right away:

+* clone this repository and insure you have the latest version of nodeJS installed
 * install all project dependencies with `npm install`
 * start the development server with `npm start`